dezhaoli/xargparse/README.md

     If you need to install the latest development version

-        brew unlink pidcat
+        brew unlink xargparse
         brew install --HEAD xargparse

- * Others: Download the `pidcat.py` and place it on your PATH.
+ * Others: Download the `xargparse` and place it on your PATH.

 Make sure that GNU `bash`, version 5, is on your PATH.
 This script will not work unless this is that case.
 That means, when you type `bash` and press